Martin0484/applied-ai-system-project-final/model_card.md

 I learned that recommender systems rely on weights given to attributes to make decisions.
 I discovered that a song's match can be reduced to a single number.

+This project shows that I have gained alot of experience with AI and have found very useful ways of utilizing it.
+It also shows that I am now capable of applying my experience to create a useful program that can make someone's life by filtering though countless songs and only displaying the ones that would be most relevant to the user.
+And it gives me greater insight into the inner-workings of AI to know how it functions at a low level.